bezabu/bb-penguin/README.md

 - Instructions on how to implement font awesome icons as bullet points was taken from [the answers to this Stack Overflow question](https://stackoverflow.com/questions/12468359/using-font-awesome-icon-for-bullet-points-with-a-single-list-item-element)

-- Instructions on how to implement a zoom effect on hovering over images was taken from [This W3Schools page](https://www.w3schools.com/howto/howto_css_zoom_hover.asp)
+- Instructions on how to implement a zoom effect on hovering over images was taken from [this W3Schools page](https://www.w3schools.com/howto/howto_css_zoom_hover.asp)

--
+- Additional instructions on how to implement media queries was taken from [the answers to this Stack Overflow Question](https://stackoverflow.com/questions/26888751/chrome-device-mode-emulation-media-queries-not-working), [this W3Schools page](https://www.w3schools.com/cssref/css3_pr_mediaquery.php)